 Four decades of exhibitions spanning Nigeria and the world—from solo shows to UNESCO cultural exchanges.

-Patterned Pulse reimagines discarded fabrics as vessels of culture, community, and care for the environment.
-Through upcycled textile remnants, the works explore memory, resilience, and renewal, inviting viewers to see value where others see remnants.
+Presented in collaboration with the Female Artists Association of Nigeria, Patterned Pulse reimagined discarded fabrics as vessels of culture, community, and care for the environment.
+Through upcycled textile remnants, the works explored memory, resilience, and renewal, inviting viewers to see value where others see remnants.

 A celebration of the African child, showcasing young artistic talents and cultural diversity.
 The festival featured art competitions, music, dance, fashion, drama, spoken word, poetry, and cultural performances.
 Free workshops included Adire making, pottery, and canvas painting for children aged 7-17 years old.